 The Bachelor of Science (B.S.) degree in mechanical engineering is offered by the Department of Mechanical, Industrial, and Systems Engineering (MCISE).
 The Mechanical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, Inc. (www.abet.org).
 The department also offers the Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees in mechanical engineering.

-Faculty: Associate Professor Rousseau, chairperson.
-Professors Chelidze, Datseris, Faghri, Ghonem, Jouaneh, Nassersharif, Palm, Shukla, Taggart, and Zhang; Associate Professors Meyer, and Rousseau; Assistant Professors Yuan, and Zheng; Adjunct Professors Anagnostopoulos, and Kadek; Adjunct Assistant Professors Gomez, Goodwin, and LeBlanc; Professors Emeriti Kim, Lessmann, Sadd, and White.
+Faculty: Professor Rousseau, Chairperson.
+Professors Chelidze, Datseris, Faghri, Ghonem, Jouaneh, Nassersharif, Shukla, Taggart, and Zhang; Associate Professors Meyer; Assistant Professors C. Yuan, H. Yuan, and Zheng; Adjunct Professors Anagnostopoulos, and Kadek; Adjunct Assistant Professors Gomez, Goodwin, and LeBlanc; Professors Emeriti Kim, Lessmann, Palm, Sadd, and White.

 Department Mission Statement.
 Provide high quality undergraduate and graduate education that will prepare graduates for successful careers in mechanical, industrial and systems engineering and related fields.
 Conduct high quality research that supports our educational goals, state and national needs, and advances the state of knowledge in our fields of study.
 Provide professional expertise, service and outreach to local and national industries and agencies.